RicoValdezio/RoR2-GeneticsArtifact/ThunderStore Stuff/README.md

 Changelog
 ------------
-1.1.0 - Major change to genetic system, possible performance hit, but should be more consistent 1.0.1 - Minor optimization due to bug report, should almost halve the computations required 1.0.0 - Initial upload, expect day one bugs
+1.1.1 - Minor improvement to garbage collection, at this point I'm fighting with the engine's computational power 1.1.0 - Major change to genetic system, possible performance hit, but should be more consistent 1.0.1 - Minor optimization due to bug report, should almost halve the computations required 1.0.0 - Initial upload, expect day one bugs